 These analyses have been carried out in direct collaboration with the different areas with the goal of generating an action plan based on the conclusions obtained, which has been reported to the company's Management and the affected area.
-Additionally, all the information on policyholder assessments, data analysis and customer suggestions is reported to the Management Committee on a monthly basis
+Additionally, all the information on policyholder assessments, data The English versión is a translation of the original in Spanish made by Linea Directa Aseguradora, S.A on his sole responsibility and shall not be considered oficial.
+In case of discrepancy, the Spanish version shall prevail analysis and customer suggestions is reported to the ManagementCommittee on a monthly basis